kauuu/apertus-finetuning-lsai/README.md

 # Introduction

-This codebase is an adaptation of [Apertus Finetuning](https://github.com/swiss-ai/apertus-finetuning-recipes) for the Large Scale AI course at ETH Zürich.
+This codebase is an adaptation of [Apertus Finetuning Recipes](https://github.com/swiss-ai/apertus-finetuning-recipes) for the Large Scale AI course at ETH Zürich.
+Their README is below, and it guides on how to fine-tune the Apertus language models using both full-parameter and LoRA-based approaches.

 # Apertus Fine-Tuning Recipes